AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

     end Main;

-To generate the expanded form, we run the compiler with the ``-gnatG`` option for the source-code file containing the :ada:`Main` procedure:
+To generate the expanded form, we run the compiler with the ``-gnatG`` switch and specify the source-code file containing the :ada:`Main`
+procedure:

 .. code-block:: sh